twinkarma/StanceClassifier/README.md

 Upstart logs can be found at `/var/log/upstart/stance-classifier.log`

+**Note:** Upstart was giving ascii decode error for printing and opening files, it was down to not having the `LANG=en_GB.UTF-8` environment variable set.
+This has been added to the run script.

 ### Server usage
 We have implemented TCP and HTTP servers.
 Server parameters are defined in the `configurations.txt` file.